poold3/TankGame/README.md

 The height of each tank.
 Defined in `ITank.java`.
 ### TANK_SPEED
 The speed of each tank.
 Defined in `ITank.java`.
+### TURRET_COOLDOWN_MILLI
+The cooldown in milliseconds required after firing your turret before you can fire again.
+Defined in `ITank.java`.
 ### BULLET_SPEED
 The speed of each bullet.
 Defined in `Bullet.java`.